AfshanFatima/PennX-SD3x-Algorithm-Design-and-Analysis/Week 1 - Basic Algorithm Design and Data Structures/ANSWERS.md

 k^2/n^2

 Answer
-Correct!
-Let Xi denote whether or not person i wins both prizes (Xi = 1 if person i wins both prizes, and 0 if they do not).
+Correct: Let Xi denote whether or not person i wins both prizes (Xi = 1 if person i wins both prizes, and 0 if they do not).
 Then the expected value $E[Xi]$ is equal to the probability that they win both prizes, orE[Xi] = K^2/n^2 (from the previous question).
 From the way that we've chosen to define Xi, the sum over all people X=  gives us the number of people who have won both prizes.
 By linearity of expectation,